 Ticket Price

-PRO TRAVEL TIP: Purchase the Luxor Premium Pass for 2000 EGP.
-If you visit the tomb of Queen Nefertari and the tomb of Seti I in the Valley of the Kings (which costs 1000 EGP), you will already save 400 EGP.
-The pass is good for several days and all of your other visits in Luxor are now “free,” including Luxor Temple, Karnak Temple, and the west bank sites, of which there are many more to visit.
-Learn more here.
+PRO TRAVEL TIP: It might be worth it to purchase the Luxor Premium Pass for $130 USD.
+If you visit the tomb of Queen Nefertari and the tomb of Seti I in the Valley of the Kings (which costs 1800 EGP), plus have plans to visit many of the sites on the east and west bank of Luxor, you could save some money Learn more here.

 There is a 10-minute time limit to the length of time that you are permitted to stay in the tomb.
 However, this was not enforced during our visit in 2019.